-The QAPI Plan is a central tenet in the way we evaluate treatment and outcomes.
+The Quality Assessment & Performance Improvement (QAPI) Plan is a central tenet in the way we evaluate treatment and outcomes.
 We are continually monitoring multiple areas of our performance, our impact on stakeholders, and constantly looking for ways to improve.
-Providers are required to review the Optum QAPI plan annually, which is posted on our website, and to participate in quality initiatives to measure access, quality, and value.
+Providers are required to review the Optum QAPI plan annually, which is post on our website and participate in quality initiatives to measure access, quality, and value.